SpineEventEngine/logging/README.md

 ## Logging backends

-Please note, as for now, all backend implementations are for JVM.
+A logging backend handles an actual output of the logged statement.
+`LogRecord` may be printed to the console, be written to a file or sent by the network to some log-aggregating service.
+It all is up to a chosen backend and its configuration.

 The following backends are available:

-* `io.spine:spine-logging-backend` (the default JUL-based backend).
+* `io.spine:spine-logging-backend` – the default JUL-based backend.
-* `io.spine:spine-logging-log4j2-backend`.
+* `io.spine:spine-logging-log4j2-backend` – Log4j2 backend.

-Put a needed backend to `runtimeOnly` configuration, and the logging library will discover it in the runtime.
+Put a chosen backend to `runtimeOnly` configuration, and the logging library will discover it in the runtime.

 An example usage of Log4j2 backend: